Chapter 22

 “Very kind of you,” I said, surprised and touched.
 “But why?”

 “Why not?
-Hardly fair to have you waste your time coming here is it?
+Hardly fair to have you waste your time coming here, is it?
 Besides, I like the look of you.”
 He winked, arousing homophobic doubts and fears, but I put them aside when he took it no further.
 “So what’ll it be?”

 It turned out not to be the only drink I had.
-After wandering with it for a closer look at a darts game, I was asked by the victor if I also played – before long I found myself losing to him in no uncertain terms.
+After wandering with it for a closer look at a darts game, I was asked by the victor if I also played—before long I found myself losing to him in no uncertain terms.
 Then, in a similar fashion, I stumbled into a game of pool, followed soon after by another which I actually managed to win.
 In the process, I was shouted to two other drinks.

-I spent most of the afternoon there, talking, playing, drinking (though I was careful not to repeat my performance after Jibilee’s monthly meeting, this time pacing myself to ensure I’d be sober enough to drive).
+I spent most of the afternoon there, talking, playing, drinking (though I was careful not to repeat my performance at Jibilee’s monthly meeting, this time pacing myself to ensure I’d be sober enough to drive).
 I kept my true identity to myself, giving my name as Ernest only when asked.
 And though I joined in with conversations, I did more listening than talking.

 What I heard was reassuring.
 Human nature hadn’t changed.
 Institutions and systems might have been revamped to help bring out the best in people, but everyone still had much the same hopes and fears, the same desires and goals, the same capacities for enjoyment and conviviality.
 People still faced the ultimate existential question: what do I do with the time I have?
 But they differed inasmuch as they seemed to have found more agreeable, sustaining and benign answers to that question.
 In among all the tales I heard, there were none of war or violence, of stress or hardship.
 Apart from an oft-cited worry that the Australian cricket team might lose the World Cup the coming summer, the most significant concern that day was from a father who bemoaned his daughter’s choice in boyfriends.
 Traditional indeed.

 In retrospect, the feast after Jibilee’s meeting revealed much the same, had I been open then to seeing it, instead of grappling with the shock of the new.
-In the pub, I was still shocked, and grappling with a sense of entrapment, but at least I was in a building I knew, full of people engaged in familiar activities – at last more aware of commonalities than differences.
+In the pub, I was still shocked, and grappling with a sense of entrapment, but at least I was in a building I knew, full of people engaged in familiar activities—at last more aware of commonalities than differences.

-Late in the day, I drove back to Ernest’s without mishap (other than more navigational errors), more at ease, still wanting to return home but at least not feeling so out of place.
+Late in the day, I drove back to Ernest’s without mishap (other than some navigational errors), more at ease, still wanting to return home but at least not feeling so out of place.
 The notion that I might be an Orlani lost in some dream, even more intestinally convoluted than the one I was in, now seemed especially ludicrous.

 When I arrived at Ernest’s, a cool change was bringing light showers.
 In the last stages of preparing a meal, Ernest had been awake long enough to freshen up, call Wilbur, and be filled in on the whys and wherefores of his unwitting time travel.
-And to cook enough for me to share a sensational vegetarian noodle dish, spiced unlike anything I’d ever tasted (“traditional East African”).
+And to cook enough for me to share a sensational vegetarian dish, spiced unlike anything I’d ever tasted (“traditional East African”).

 “As you might expect,” said Ernest, “for most people to stay alienated in a system based on co-operation and participation is not easy.
 You are surrounded by others taking part and reaping the rewards of plurocratic stewardship.
 You have community.
 Resistance is futile.”